 - Hackers often change the information while they have access to your account.

-What you need to change depends on what your email provider uses for password reset information, but it could include:
+What you need to change depends on what your email provider uses for password-reset information, but it could include:

 - Alternate email addresses

-- “Secret” questions and their answer
+- “Secret” questions and their answers

 - Mobile numbers